 Abundance indices derived from fisheries dependent data (catch-per-unit-effort or CPUE) have a known potential for bias.
 These biases can arise from gear effects (saturation of the gear), systemic and structural changes to the fishing fleet over time (effort creep), and/or from non-random sampling relative to the spatiotemporal distribution of the underlying fish population.
-However, given the cost and lack of availability of fisheries independent surveys, these fisheries dependent CPUE remain a common and informative input to stock assessments.
-Given their common use, increasingly sophisticated standardization methods have been developed in order to standardize CPUE to remove the effects of gear, vessel, and spatial sampling.
-Recent research efforts have focused on the development of spatiotemporal models which simultaneously standardize the CPUE and interpolate abundance into unfished areas when estimating the index.
-These spatiotemporal models can be aided by environmental covariates (e.g. sst) and indices (e.g. ENSO) to interpolate into unfished areas.
-These spatiotemporal models have been demonstrated in simulation studies to perform better than conventional delta-generalized linear models.
-However, they have not been evaluated in situations where the spatial sampling coverage changes over time (e.g. fisheries expansion or spatial closures).
-This paper develops a simulation framework to evaluate 1) how the nature of spatial fisheries dependent sampling patterns may bias estimated abundance indices, 2) how temporal shifts in spatial sampling impact our ability to estimate temporal changes in catchability, and 3) how including an environmental covariate and/or a spatially varying coefficient in the formulation of the spatiotemporal model can improve the estimation of abundance indices given these shifts in spatial sampling.
-These models are then applied to a case study example where the spatial sampling pattern changed dramatically over time (contraction of the Japanese pole-and-line fishery for skipjack tuna in the western and central Pacific).
+However, given the cost and lack of availability of fisheries independent surveys, fisheries dependent CPUEs remain a common and informative input to stock assessments.
+Given their common use, increasingly sophisticated standardization methods have been developed in order to remove the effects of gear, vessel and spatial sampling from CPUEs to obtain an abundance index.
+Recent research efforts have focused on the development of spatiotemporal delta-generalized linear models (GLMs) which simultaneously standardize the CPUE and predict abundance in unfished areas when estimating the abundance index.
+These models can be aided by local seasonal environmental covariates (e.g. sea surface temperature) and regional annual indices (e.g. the El Niño Southern Oscillation) to interpolate into unfished areas.
+Spatiotemporal delta-GLMs have been demonstrated in simulation studies to perform better than conventional delta-GLMs However, spatiotemporal delta-GLMs have rarely been evaluated in situations where the spatial sampling coverage changes over time (e.g. fisheries expansion or spatial closures).
+This paper develops a simulation framework to evaluate 1) how the nature of spatial fisheries dependent sampling patterns may bias estimated abundance indices, 2) how temporal shifts in spatial sampling impact our ability to estimate temporal changes in catchability, and 3) how including seasonal environmental covariates and/or regional annual indices in the formulation of spatiotemporal delta-GLMs can improve the estimation of abundance indices given these shifts in spatial sampling.
+Spatiotemporal delta-GLMs are then applied to a case study example where the spatial sampling pattern changed dramatically over time (contraction of the Japanese pole-and-line fishery for skipjack tuna (Katsuwomus pelamis) in the western and central Pacific Ocean).
 Results indicate …

 Overview